spotlightpa/poor-richard/content/news/2020-10-15-SPLPIPESIDE15.md

 slug = "mariner-east-pipeline-interactive-map-explore"
-authors = ["Dan Simmons-Ritchie"] byline = "Dan Simmons-Ritchie of Spotlight PA" title = "Explore the Mariner East pipeline system and its history with this interactive map" subtitle = "" description = "Learn more about one of the most controversial projects in recent Pennsylvania history." blurb = "Learn more about one of the most controversial projects in recent Pennsylvania history."
+authors = ["Dan Simmons-Ritchie"] byline = "Dan Simmons-Ritchie of Spotlight PA" title = "INTERACTIVE: Explore the Mariner East pipeline system and its history" subtitle = "" description = "Learn more about one of the most controversial projects in recent Pennsylvania history." blurb = "Learn more about one of the most controversial projects in recent Pennsylvania history."